SaltyGoo/saltygoo.github.io/class/sp_barbarian.md

 **D20 Advantages**
 1. You can speak to (horses or trees or unconscious people)
 1. You are skilled in Alchemy
-1. You are an expert in Mathematics, you cannot fail any check related to that
+1. You are skilled in Mathematics
 1. You can fight perfectly in darkness, read lips, and signs
 1. You can always tell that someone is lying
 1. You can tell a creature's level by seeing them fight